Happy Hunting Grounds in the Arctic

 6. Origins of Whalers

 The whole whaling business had become an efficient and reasonable lucrative business from the mid-seventeenth century.
 At least, it generated quite a lot of employ.
-Vacancies that couldn't be filled entirely by the hinterlands of the Republic and the city of Hamburg.
+Vacancies that could not be filled entirely by the hinterlands of the Republic and the city of Hamburg.
 So, contract workers were attracted.
 But who were these contract workers from elsewhere?

 A first general observation is the broader picture of the origins of seafarers in the merchant marine of the Dutch Republic.
 Around the year 1710, at the height of power of the Republic, about seventy-five percent of the seafarers was from the Republic itself.
 Of this, about forty-seven percent came from the province of Friesland, including the Wadden Sea islands.
-From the twenty-five percent who came from abroad, forty-three percent came from the region of Ostfriesland, including the Wadden Sea islands, and from the Duchy of Schleswig (i.e. essentially the region of Nordfriesland).
+From the twenty-five percent who came from abroad, forty-three percent came from the region of Ostfriesland, including the Wadden Sea islands, and from the Duchy of Schleswig, i.e., essentially the region of Nordfriesland.
 The overall picture, therefore, is that during the heydays of the Republic, nearly half of its merchant marine was Frisian of origin.
 Take also into consideration that the population density in the Frisian regions of provenance was much lower than in the province of Holland.
 Frisians, therefore, still were a sea people par excellence.
-And to think we haven't taken the massive inland navigation into consideration yet.
+And to think we have not taken the massive inland navigation into consideration yet.
 For being a water people, Frisians can shake hands with Basques; besides shaking hands for having issues with kings, central governments and being scattered over several countries as well.

 A second general remark on the background of the whalers is, that the religious faith of relatively many was Anabaptism.
 The reason for it is simple, once you see it.
 Anabaptists denounce the use of violence.
 Hence, neither the Admiralties, nor the quasi-militaristic merchant ships of the VOC and the WIC were an option.
 Another, theoretical option for the Anabaptists would have been working in the fisheries.
 However, manning of herring busses was exclusively available for men from the local fishing village.
 No import accepted.
 At best someone from another, neighbouring fishing village.